 Association Health Plans (AHP) Background

 More than one-quarter of REALTORS® are uninsured.
-As part of efforts to address the health insurance needs of members, NAR has advocated for reform of the health insurance markets that provide coverage to the self-employed and small employers for more than nine years.
+As part of efforts to address the health insurance needs of members, NAR has advocated for reform of the health insurance markets that provide coverage to the self-employed and small employers for over a decade.

 Current Health Insurance Environment